 It’s hard for us parents to let our children fail.
 Why is that?
 Because everything in us wants to shield them from trouble.
 But Tough and others are now discovering that we may actually harm our children when we try to protect them.
 By not allowing them to learn to manage adversity or to cope with failure, we produce kids who have real problems when they grow up.
 Overcoming adversity produces character.
 And character, even more than IQ, leads to real and lasting success.

+According to Tough, scientists realize that early adversity in a child’s life affects the conditions of their lives.
 It can also alter the physical development of their brains.
 This knowledge is being used nationwide to help children overcome constraints.

 Regardless of socioeconomic status, Tough contends that children with the proper support in the most painful circumstances can still achieve amazing things.
 But many children do not grow up with that right support.
 For example, there may be two parents in the home who are so bent on their child’s success that they never let him experience failure.
 Or at the completely opposite end of the spectrum, there’s no support to help the child get back up when he fails.

 What’s the secret to a happy life?
 Many might say that money is a big part of the equation.
 But intrigued with discovering the secrets to a meaningful and happy life, a group of Harvard researchers launched a study in 1938.
 Then, they followed 268 male Harvard undergraduates – for 75 years.